 - Keep records of all your claims and expenses, no matter how minor they seem.
 Make copies in case the receipts are damaged or fade.

 - Always let your employer know what is happening with your injury.
 This will ensure that your relationship remains intact.
-However, if you are noticing that you are being mistreated by an employer due to an injury at the workplace, then you need to report this harassment and retaliation.
+However, if you are noticing that you are being mistreated by an employer due to an personal injury at the workplace, then you need to report this harassment and retaliation.
 It is against the law for employers to treat those who are injured any differently.